-The FireSmart program works with residents to identify, reduce or eliminate as many fire hazards and fuel sources on an individual's property as possible.
+The FireSmart program works with residents to make their properties safer.
+The program helps identify, reduce or eliminate as many fire hazards and fuel sources on an individual's property as possible.

 - any continuous slope greater than 10 degrees (the greater the slope, the more risk)